 Proksch has embraced his role as What We Do in the Shadows’s resident bore—and much of the character’s dialogue comes courtesy of the actor directly.
 “The shame of it is that we have so much more stuff with him that we couldn’t fit in,” Clement told The Hollywood Reporter about the extra footage of Proksch that doesn’t make it into the show.
 “A lot of it’s not on the page, he can just do that endlessly.
 We were like, ‘Just say boring things to this person,’ and we never got to a point where he’d run out.
 He’s such a funny guy, but I do wonder how this is gonna affect parties for him.”

-"The Trial," from season 1 of What We Do in the Shadows, is a glorious, cameo-packed episode featuring an all-star lineup of actors who have previously played iconic vampires on TV and in movies.
-Tilda Swinton (Only Lovers Left Alive), Evan Rachel Wood (True Blood), Danny Trejo (From Dusk till Dawn), and Paul Reubens (Buffy the Vampire Slayer) are among the episode's guest stars—all of whom make up the Vampiric Council, which decides the fate of their fellow bloodsuckers.
+Season 1’s “The Trial” is a glorious, cameo-packed episode featuring an all-star lineup of actors who have previously played iconic vampires on TV and in movies.
+Tilda Swinton (Only Lovers Left Alive), Evan Rachel Wood (True Blood), Danny Trejo (From Dusk till Dawn), and Paul Reubens (Buffy the Vampire Slayer) are among the episode’s guest stars—all of whom make up the Vampiric Council, which decides the fate of their fellow bloodsuckers.
 Wesley Snipes chimes in via Skype as well, playing his Daywalker character from the Blade movies (and is even accused of being a vampire hunter).

-10. Cate Blanchett wanted to make a cameo in What We Do in the Shadows, but Taika Waititi and Jemaine Clement had to turn her down.
+15. Cate Blanchett wanted to make a cameo, but Waititi and Clement had to turn her down.

 While preparing for “The Trial,” Waititi and Clement tossed out a dream list of actors they wanted to convince to make cameos, without really believing they’d get any of them to say yes.
 Somehow, Cate Blanchett’s name ended up on the list, and she was apparently game to be involved.
 But Waititi and Clement only wanted known pop culture vampire actors, so they had to say no, with Waititi telling her: “But you can’t, because you haven’t been a vampire.
 Those are the rules!”

-11. Arj Barker's jacket in What We Do In the Shadows is a nod to An American Werewolf in London.
+17. Arj Barker’s jacket is a nod to An American Werewolf in London.

 “Werewolf Feud,” the third episode in season 1, sees the foursome get into a low-key battle with neighboring werewolves (not swearwolves), which is when we meet Arjan (Arj Barker), the leader of the local werewolf crew.
 If something about Arjan's puffy jacket looks familiar, that might be because it’s a nod to An American Werewolf in London, John Landis’s 1981 classic horror comedy.
 Barker, with his feathery haircut, even looks a bit like American Werewolf star David Naughton.

-12. What We Do In the Shadows constantly reminds us that vampires are humans, too.
+20. What We Do in the Shadows constantly reminds us that vampires are humans, too.

 The source of comedy in What We Do In the Shadows is obvious, but the depth is a bit more subtle.
 For one, it features people who are so old that they're cosmically and tragically bored.
 Beyond that, it’s constantly mining both humor and sadness from the fact that these are all people: They were once humans, and now they’re something less romantic than we think.